 929586

 The search for the Seventies feeling never stops.
 When a ’72 turned up on eBay I couldn’t resist.
 Maybe not the best of times at the Gibson factory, but they could produce good instruments even though the Fuji-Gen people were breathing down their necks.
 Even with new machine heads and other upgrades, probably a refin too, this beauty pleaded for room in my collection.
-Room provided after an unnamed Postal Service failed to bring it to my doorstep; the UPS put it just there when I was unsuspectingly walking the dog.
+Room provided after an unnamed Postal Service failed to bring it to my doorstep and it was returned to seller; in the second attempt the UPS put it just there when I was unsuspectingly walking the dog.

 My modifications consisted of removing the pickguard and replacing the knobs.